ManuelPeinado/NumericPageIndicator/README.md

 NumericPageIndicator
 ====================

 A ViewPager page indicator that displays the current page number and (optionally) the page count.
-It can also display buttons to go the previous and next pages.
+It can also display buttons to go move to adjacent pages.

 Integrates seamlessly with Jake Wharton's [ViewPagerIndicator][1] library.